aharoJ/Jterminal/README.md

 ## How to Run the Script
+### For Unix-based systems (Linux, MacOS)
+To run the setup script on Unix-based systems:

-1. Save the script into a file named `script.sh`.
+1. Save the script into a file named `setup_unix.sh`.
-2. Make the file executable using the command `chmod +x script.sh`.
+2. Make the file executable using the command `chmod +x setup_unix.sh`.
+3. Execute the script using `./setup_unix.sh`.

+### For Windows systems
+To run the setup script on Windows systems:

+1. Save the script into a file named `setup_windows.ps1`.
+2. Make sure your PowerShell execution policy allows the execution of scripts.
+You might need to change it using `Set-ExecutionPolicy -ExecutionPolicy Unrestricted`.
-3. Execute the script using `./script.sh`.
+3. Execute the script using `./setup_windows.ps1`.

 **CAUTION:** Always review any scripts before running them to ensure they're safe and won't harm your system or data.
-This script assumes you're okay with it making changes to your system (like installing pip3 and creating directories).
+These scripts assume you're okay with them making changes to your system (like installing `pip3` and creating directories).